A photo of two fire extinguishers placed outside on the pavement in the sun.

 Improving model accuracy is typically the core competency of a data scientist.
 These activities may include collecting better data, data augmentation, better data cleaning and feature extraction, better learning algorithms, better hyperparameter selection, and better accuracy evaluations.

 Similarly, all testing activities described in chapter Model Quality can help better understand the frequency of mistakes.
-Activities includes gaining a better understanding of the supported target distribution where mistakes are rare, evaluating how far the model generalizes, and evaluating whether mistakes are biased to specific subpopulations or corner cases.
+Activities include gaining a better understanding of the supported target distribution where mistakes are rare, evaluating how far the model generalizes, and evaluating whether mistakes are biased to specific subpopulations or corner cases.
 For example, developers of autonomous vehicles spend a lot of effort anticipating corner cases, such as sinkholes, unusual road configurations, and art made of traffic signs and traffic lights.
 Once weak spots are anticipated, we can collect or augment corresponding training and training data.
 In particular, we can curate test data slices to evaluate reliability for corner cases that otherwise would show up rarely in test sets and affect overall model accuracy only marginally.

 Model Robustness

 Machine-learned models often have brittle decision boundaries where small modifications to the input can result in drastic changes in the predicted output.
 For example, a traffic-sign-detection model might detect a stop sign just fine, except when the image is slightly rotated, when lighting is poor, when it is foggy, or when the sensor is aging.
-This brittleness particularly has received attention because it can be intentionally exploited in attacks, as we will discuss in more detail in the next chapter Security and Privacy, but it can also be problematic in a safety context when the model’s predictions are unreliable in the presence of minor disturbances.
+This brittleness particularly has received attention because it can be intentionally exploited in attacks, as we will discuss in more detail in the next chapter, chapter Security and Privacy, but it can also be problematic in a safety context when the model’s predictions are unreliable in the presence of minor disturbances.

 Three photos of a stop sign on a post held by a person inside a building.
 Photo shows the stop sign from a slightly different angle.
 The stop sign has two white and two black stickers of the size of a postit note taped to it but it is still clearly recognizable as a stop sign.